Progressandro/combo-test/README.md

 # Credit Card App (Backend)
-Simple API to get and store credit card info to backend.
+Simple API to get and store credit card info to a Firestore DB.
 (Created under 6 hours during a technical interview)